WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 )
 ```

 To decrypt a message sent by Echo server, pass the topic and encrypted message into `Push.Wallet.Params.DecryptMessage`.
 Pass the variable into `PushWalletClient.decryptMessage` and use the `onSuccess` and `onError` callbacks to react to the result.
+This function is not needed when using the `PushMessageService`.

+#

 ### PushMessageService